 Hear our Clinicians Talk About Psychological Testing at Austen Riggs

-In four separate video clips, Director of Psychological Testing Christina Biedermann, PsyD, gives an overview of psychological testing at Riggs, its place as part of the Fellowship program and its role in the initial six-week treatment and evaluation phase at the Austen Riggs Center.
+In four separate video clips, former Director of Psychological Testing Christina Biedermann, PsyD, gives an overview of psychological testing at Riggs, its place as part of the Fellowship program and its role in the initial six-week treatment and evaluation phase at the Austen Riggs Center.

 Spencer Biel, PsyD, explains the value of psychological testing during the Evaluation and Treatment Phase.

 Blog Posts About Psychological Testing at Austen Riggs

 Jeremy Ridenour, PsyD, explains research on the history of psychological testing at Riggs and what it reveals.